Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Learning how to make hemp milk and nut milk recipes at home is easy, and we’ll show you how to do it.
-These dairy free milk drinks are SO good and can be made sweet or unsweetened.
-Plus, we’ll show you how to add flavorings for dairy free, kid-friendly drinks!
+Hemp, Nut, & Seed Milk are so easy to make at home, and we’ll show you how to do it.
+These dairy-free milk drinks are so much better than store-bought options and can be made sweet or unsweetened.
+Plus, we’ll show you how to add flavorings for dairy-free, kid-friendly drinks!

 If you grew up drinking strawberry milk or chocolate milk, I can help you recreate those childhood memories, but you’ll have a healthier version of flavored milk!